KyhleOhlinger/KyhleOhlinger.github.io/_tabs/about.md

 order: 2
 ---

 I am currently the Lead Security Engineer within the Security Response Team at [Wayfair](https://www.wayfair.com/), focusing on the improvement of Wayfair's security baseline through the implementation of preventative and detective security controls.
 In particular, I am focusing on automating and improving the Security Operations Center (SOC) while improving my understanding of DevSecOps, Artificial Intelligence (AI), Google Cloud Platform (GCP) and Kubernetes.

-I hold a Honour's Degree in Computer Science from the University of Pretoria, and international certifications such as OSCP, CRT, AWS SAA and more, which are linked [below](#accreditations).

 Prior to Wayfair, my work experience consisted of:

 - Cloud Security Researcher at [eSentire](https://esentire.com/) focusing on the implementation of detective security controls for eSentire’s XDR solution.
 In particular, I was responsible for determining the cloud security roadmap for eSentire and then creating threat detections across all major cloud providers and container based environments.